-The Master of Science in Information Systems (M.S.I.S.) is a 36 hour program consisting of courses designed to prepare students for success in the dynamic field of information technology.
+The Master of Science in Information Systems (M.S.I.S.) degree is designed to prepare students for success in the dynamic field of information technology.
 Students in the M.S.I.S. program are exposed to a balanced combination of managerial and technical topics.
 Graduates gain the skills and knowledge necessary to understand, develop, implement and manage information systems in all types of industries and organizations.
+Graduates may choose a concentration to provide career focus.
+Graduates may choose a concentration to provide career focus.
+A total of 12 hours of electives from a specific concentration area is required in order to obtain the concentrations.